montylab/angular2_cd_bug/README.md

-# Asyncronius update of variable didn't render new value
+# Variable didn't render new value after update via asynchronous action

-to test:
+##to test:
-1) npm install
-2) ng serve
-3) go to sign in page
-4) open console and try to sign in using google: you'll see correct updated value in the console, but there is no UI update.
+open console and try to sign in using google: you'll see correct updated value in the console, but there is no UI update.

 ####header.component.html
 ```